Kinesiology and Sport Studies (KINE)

 KINE 2010 Motor Learning for Skill Acquisition (4 Credits)

-This course will provide students with an understanding of how individuals (e.g., athletes, performers, recreationalists) learn, perform, and retain motor skills.
+This course will provide students with an understanding of how individuals (e.g., athletes, performers, recreationists) learn, perform, and retain motor skills.
 The course will explore how individual psychology, dynamic environments, and varying group and cultural practices affect skill acquisition.
 Students will develop foundational skills to develop and implement instructional strategies (e.g., practice plans, activities, feedback, affordances) to facilitate skill learning and performance enhancement, skill modifications for injury prevention, and rehabilitation of injury.
 This course will cover a variety of theoretical and scientific concepts pertaining to skill acquisition and learning across a variety of settings.
+Prerequisite: KINE 2000.

 KINE 2020 Sociology of Kinesiology and Sport Performance (4 Credits)

 An applied approach to the sociology of kinesiology and sport performance integrates theory and practice, also called praxis, to help students become critical thinkers and problem solvers.
 Students will be exposed to traditional sociological frameworks such as functionalism, interpretivism, and critical theory; themes such as gender, race, class, and ablism; and topics such as identity, deviance, coaching, performance, health, exercise, and sport.
 The applied focus will prepare students to see sociologically in everyday kinesiology and sport contexts in order to enhance performance and other outcomes, inclusive of ethical considerations.
+Prerequisite: KINE 2000.

 KINE 2030 Administration of Sport, Fitness, and Wellness (4 Credits)